Lesson 3. Conditions: if, then, else

 (i.e. evaluates to

 False).
-Is the case above, the condition if false, so the else-block
+Is the case above, the condition is false, so the 'else' block

 is executed.
 Each block should be indented using spaces.

 To sum up, the conditional statement in Python has the following syntax:

 if condition: true-block several instructions that are executed if the condition evaluates to True else: false-block several instructions that are executed if the condition evaluates to False

 else keyword with the 'false' block may be omitted in case nothing should be

 done if the condition is false.
 For example, we can replace the variable

 x = int(input()) if x < 0: x = -x print(x)

 print(x) is executed every time, because it's not indented,